 Federal Codes.
 Possession and trafficking in controlled substances is regulated by federal law.
 The Federal Codes provide for fines plus imprisonment for possession (21USC844); forfeiture of real and personal property used to possess or facilitate possession (21USC853, 21USC881); forfeiture of vehicles, boats, aircraft, etc, used to transport a controlled substance (21USC884); civil fines and denial of federal benefits (21USC854); ineligibility to purchase or receive a firearm (18USC922).

 Straight Facts About Drugs and Alcohol

-Source: The National Clearinghouse for Alcohol and Drug Information, 05/24/2001 - excerpts from https://clearinghouse.fmcsa.dot.gov/Learn problem, or if you suspect you have a drinking problem, there are many others out there like you, and there is help available.
-Talk to school counselor, a friend, a parent, or a minister.
+Source: The National Clearinghouse for Alcohol and Drug Information, 05/24/2001 - excerpts from https://clearinghouse.fmcsa.dot.gov/Learn

 Alcohol